flatironinstitute/cpp2doc_webdemo/README.md

 ### Troubleshooting
 Consult the Jekyll [Troubleshooting Guide](https://jekyllrb.com/docs/troubleshooting) for help with common problems.

-## TODO cpp2doc:

-1. change destination folder to docs/cpp-api

-2. Add the following properties to YAML
-    - `title`
-    - `has-children` (if applicable)
-    - `parent`
-    - `grand_parent` (if applicable)

-3. Remove excess underscores at end of file names / urls

-4. Maybe add permalinks [Should we remove docs in the url? ex: cpp-api/nda/make-view]

 ## Deployment

 Add additional notes about how to deploy this on a live system